Best Waterproof Sprays

 However, some sprays will do more than providing water protection.
 In addition to it, you will find some with an additional capability to prevent stains, harmful mold, and color damage from UV rays.
 All of which have their own uses as the stain and mold resistance will aid when you accidentally spill or do not clean the surface applied.
 As far as protection from UV rays from the sun, if you leave your fabric out too long the sun will affect the color.
 With waterproofing sprays that are designed to protect against this, it never becomes a concern.

 It is human nature to be apprehensive to apply a chemical directly on one of their favorite fabrics.
-No matter what they say, the concern is always there that it will alter the original in a way that appalls you.
+No matter what they say, the concern is always there that it will alter the original in a way that appalls you, even when using the best fabric waterproofing spray.
 With this in mind, this may be the most important factor to take into consideration.
 For waterproofing sprays, the two main areas to analyze (for any alterations of the fabric) are color and odor.

 For color, when the solution dries does it have a color or affect the current color?
 In most situations, as long as you do not over-apply or saturate the area you should be fine.
 Doing so, with some, may result in a yellowish hue.
 But, the odor is the one you really need to pay attention to.
 Often times, the chemical being sprayed will have a pungent smell at first.
 This makes it necessary to either apply it in a highly-ventilated area or outdoors.
 However, will the scent remain after it dries?
 Most on this list have a potent smell but will eventually leave when dried.